SpirosDR1/Qubex-PQC-Benchmarks/README.md

 ![Status: Active](https://img.shields.io/badge/Status-Devnet_Active-success) ![Security: ML-DSA](https://img.shields.io/badge/Security-NIST_Level_5-blue) ![Impact: Zero L1 Overhead](https://img.shields.io/badge/L1_Impact-Zero-brightgreen)

+### ARCHITECTURE & OPEN-SOURCE DISCLOSURE

+What this repository is:
+This repository contains the Cryptographic Benchmark Engine (Proof-of-Concept) used by Qubex Sentinel.
+It demonstrates the sub-millisecond local execution of ML-DSA signatures and verifies public RPC state configurations.
+It is designed for developers to independently verify the cryptographic latency claims.

+What this repository is NOT:
+This is NOT the complete Qubex Pre-Batcher / Interceptor middleware.
+The core interceptor logic, mempool state-handling, and sequencer-bypassing architecture are currently Closed-Source / Proprietary Infrastructure.

+We are open-sourcing the cryptographic benchmarks to prove EVM viability.
+Full architectural integration will be available selectively to L2 Core Teams under NDA/partnership agreements.

 ## Overview
 QUBEX Sentinel is an enterprise-grade, decoupled Post-Quantum Cryptography (PQC) middleware designed strictly for EVM-compatible Layer 2 and Layer 3 ecosystems.
 Utilizing the NIST-standardized ML-DSA (Dilithium) algorithm, QUBEX intercepts and verifies signatures at the sequencer level (pre-batcher).